finagolfin/swift-android-sdk/README.md

 `SWIFT_TAG=swift-5.4.2-RELEASE ANDROID_ARCH=aarch64 swift get-packages-and-swift-source.swift`
 to get some prebuilt Android libraries and the Swift source to build the SDK.
-If you pass in a different tag like `swift-5.5-DEVELOPMENT-SNAPSHOT-2021-08-28-a` for the latest Swift 5.5 snapshot and pass in the corresponding official prebuilt Swift toolchain below, you can build a Swift 5.5 SDK too, as seen on the CI.
+If you pass in a different tag like `swift-5.5-DEVELOPMENT-SNAPSHOT-2021-08-28-a` for the latest Swift 5.5 snapshot and pass in the path to the corresponding official prebuilt Swift toolchain to `build-script` below, you can build a Swift 5.5 SDK too, as seen on the CI.

-After making sure [needed build tools like python 3, CMake, and ninja](https://github.com/apple/swift/blob/release/5.4/docs/HowToGuides/GettingStarted.md#ubuntu-linux) are installed, run the following `build-script` command with your local paths instead:
+After making sure [needed build tools like python 3, CMake, and ninja](https://github.com/apple/swift/blob/release/5.4/docs/HowToGuides/GettingStarted.md#ubuntu-linux) are installed, run the following `build-script` command with your local paths substituted instead:
 ```
 ./swift/utils/build-script -RA --skip-build-cmark --build-llvm=0 --android
 --android-ndk /home/butta/android-ndk-r23/ --android-arch aarch64 --android-api-level 24